rwth-i6/returnn/docs/getting_started/tech_overview.rst

 The main tasks of RETURNN are:

     - Network construction, i.e. definition of the computation graph
-    - Dataset loading with predefined and extendable :class:`Dataset` objects
+    - Dataset loading with predefined and extendable :class:`returnn.datasets.Dataset` objects
     - Automatic management of layer outputs (such as tensor axes and time dimensions) with a :ref:`Data <data>` object
     - Support of dynamic training schemes that allow for network structure and parameter changes during training